Event-Based Visual Teach-and-Repeat via Fast Fourier-Domain Cross-Correlation: Experimental setup

 \subsubsection{Indoor Workspace}

-Narrow hallways (135 cm width) lined with repetitive office workspaces create a challenging environment for visual navigation.
-With only 38.5 cm lateral clearance on each side of our 58 cm wheelbase robot, precise trajectory following is essential.
-These environments feature consistent artificial lighting but introduce perceptual aliasing due to repeating visual patterns.
-Test trajectories include straight corridors, $90^\circ$ turns, and a complete $360^\circ$ rotation, with varying floor surfaces (i.e., carpet and tiles) that affect odometry reliability.
-Total indoor testing covers over 1500 m across multiple trajectories.
+The indoor environment consists of narrow hallways (135 cm wide) lined with repetitive office workspaces, providing only 38.5 cm of lateral clearance for our 58 cm wheelbase robot.
+These conditions necessitate precise trajectory following despite the challenges of perceptual aliasing from repeating visual patterns.
+While artificial lighting remains consistent, the varied floor surfaces (carpet and tile) introduce significant odometry drift.
+Testing trajectories include straight corridors, $90^\circ$ turns, and complete $360^\circ$ rotations (Figure~\ref{fig:exp}), totaling over 1000 m of indoor evaluation.